hmcts/finrem-ccd-definitions/README.md

 ## Verification

-### Eslint is included and will verify the config is properly formatted:
+### Eslint is included and will verify the config is properly formatted :

 `yarn lint`